PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/paddle_tensorrt_infer_en.md

-# Use TensorRT library to inference
+# Use TensorRT Library for inference

-NVIDIA TensorRT is a deep learning inference library with high performance, bringing low reply and high QPS for deep learning inference application.
+NVIDIA TensorRT is a is a platform for high-performance deep learning inference.
+It delivers low latency and high throughput for deep learning inference application.
-Subgraph is used in Paddle 1.0 to preliminarily integrate TensorRT which we can use to upgrade inference performance of Paddle.
+Subgraph is used in Paddle 1.0 to preliminarily integrate TensorRT, which enables TensorRT module to enhance inference performance of paddle models.
 The module is still under development.
-Currently-supported models are AlexNet, MobileNet, ResNet50, VGG19, ResNext, Se-ReNext, GoogleNet, DPN, ICNET, MobileNet-SSD and so on.
-We will introduce the obtain, usage and pricipe of Paddle-TensorRT in this documentation.
+Currently supported models are AlexNet, MobileNet, ResNet50, VGG19, ResNext, Se-ReNext, GoogleNet, DPN, ICNET, MobileNet-SSD and so on.
+We will introduce the obtaining, usage and theory of Paddle-TensorRT library in this documentation.

 ## Build inference libraries with `TensorRT`